Types of conjunctivitis

 Conjunctivitis can affect one or both of your eyes.
-The symptoms of conjunctivitis include:
+Viral conjunctivitis usually starts in one eye and then spreads to the other.

 - redness of the white of your eye

-- white or yellow discharge in your eyes – this may cause them to stick together in the morning and be difficult to open
+- white or yellow discharge in your eyes – this may make them stick together in the morning and be difficult to open

-- blurry vision that clears on blinking caused by discharge around your eye
+- blurry vision caused by discharge around your eye, which clears when you blink

-- a gritty feeling in your eye that may cause an itching or burning sensation
+- a gritty feeling in your eye that can feel itchy or burn

 - watery eyes